-- .29.2 Management actions may include but are not limited to - Repricing of insurance products; - Policyholder dividend scale updates; - Adjustments to non-guaranteed product elements; - Suspending dividend payments, capital reductions, and transfers to the parent or home office, where applicable; - Raising additional capital or adopting an approved plan to raise additional capital if and when needed within a reasonable time frame, or, in the case of a branch, requesting transfer of adequate funds from the parent company; - Strengthening risk management practices; - Mitigating the risk causing the capital shortfall; and - An increased level of monitoring and reporting with respect to the insurer's capital position. - .30 Whether a management action is considered a ripple effect, a corrective management action, or a combination of both, would depend on the scenario analyzed and circumstances of the insurer.
+- .29 For each of the plausible adverse scenarios that would result in a threat to satisfactory financial condition, the actuary would identify possible corrective management actions that would lessen the likelihood of that threat, or that would mitigate that threat, if it materialized.
+These actions could include but are not limited to - Repricing the insurance products; - Suspending dividend payments, capital reductions, and transfers to the parent or home office, where applicable; - Raising additional capital or adopting an approved plan to raise additional capital if and when needed within a reasonable timeframe, or, in the case of a branch, requesting transfer of adequate funds from the parent company; - Strengthening risk management practices; - Mitigating the risk causing the capital shortfall; and - An increased level of monitoring and reporting with respect to the insurer's capital position. - .30 Consideration would also be given to the effectiveness of planned management actions in a volatile or stressed environment.